 School leaver salaries

 Starting salaries for school leavers entering investment management on higher apprenticeship programmes can range from £13,000 to £18,000 depending on where in the UK you’re based.
-For example, Schroders in London has offered new starters £18,000; Close Brothers, whose schemes are dotted around the UK, has offered £16,000; and J.P.
+For example, Close Brothers, whose schemes are dotted around the UK, has offered £16,000; and J.P.
 Morgan recruited new entrants to its Bournemouth office on £13,000.

 Investment management school leaver programmes are designed to give you experience and qualifications that can lead to a full-time permanent role with the same employer or a similar organisation.
-Apprentices who join the front office (the division that deals directly with clients and makes investments) at M&G Investments, for example, have the opportunity to complete the CFA (chartered financial analyst) exam, which is equivalent to an MSc degree, and are able (and encouraged) to complete the Investment Management Certificate.
+Apprentices who join M&G Investments, for example, have the opportunity to gain an NVQ and complete industry level qualifications such as the Investment Operations Certificate (IOC) and the Chartered Institute of Management Accountants (CIMA).

 Salaries will increase with experience and qualifications, sometimes during the programme, but most definitely following it.
 Most investment management firms don’t explicitly state whether school leavers will go on to earn the same amount of money as graduates.
-However, M&G Investments did explain that its apprenticeship schemes are an alternative route into investment management, and once any employee is in the business, no matter their age or educational background, everyone has the same job opportunities and earning potential.
+However, M&G Investments did explain that its apprenticeship schemes are an alternative route into investment management, and once any employee has completed their apprenticeship they they will have a permanent role, providing that they have completed their NVQ, technical certificate and objectives.

 Many graduates start out on £31,000 to £35,000 a year.
 However, salaries can fall on either side of this figure, with some employers offering upwards of £25,000 and others offering £40,000+.
-The latest AGR Graduate Recruitment Survey of its members, which include the largest investment management firms, revealed that these expected to pay an average graduate starting salary of £43,000 in investment management in 2013 to 2014.
+The latest AGR Graduate Recruitment Survey of its members, which include the largest investment management firms, revealed that these expected to pay an average graduate starting salary of £45,000 in investment management in 2016.